 they have answered “yes” to any symptoms during the daily at-home screening

-they have had close contact with a person diagnosed with COVID-19
+if they are unvaccinated and they have had close contact with a person diagnosed with COVID-19 (see definition »)

 they test positive with COVID-19 (isolate for at least 10 days)